Raw2Drive: Reinforcement Learning with Aligned World Models for End-to-End Autonomous Driving (in CARLA v2): Experiments

 \textbf{Choice of Heads in Raw Sensor World Model.}\quad Due to the high-dimensional redundancy of image information and the fact that both the reward and continue flags are represented as scalars, the network struggles to achieve stable convergence during training.
 To further investigate this, we conduct an ablation study on the raw sensor world model heads.
 As shown in Table~\ref{tab:wm_head}, the decoder head provides effective supervision, significantly enhancing the learning of the raw sensor world model.
 In contrast, the reward and continuation heads introduce ambiguity that hinders convergence, leading to suboptimal world model training and degraded policy performance.
 We provide a detailed visualization in the Appendix~\ref{sup:perception_confuse}.

-\textbf{Rollout Guidance.} \quad We conduct an ablation study to examine the role of rollout guidance in the learning process of the raw sensor world model.
+\textbf{Abstract-State Alignment in Rollout Guidance.} \quad We conduct an ablation study to examine the role of Abstract-State Alignment in rollout guidance.
 As shown in Table~\ref{tab:rollout_g}, since the world model is trained during rollouts, any state misalignment can lead to discrepancies between the predictions of the two world models.
 Our results show that when any component of the rollout guidance is missing, the model can only handle simple tasks, such as moving straight or turning left, while failing to address more complex interactive corner cases.
 This misalignment significantly hinders the training of the raw sensor-based world model.
 All three components of rollout guidance components are thus essential for robust learning and performance.
 Loss comparisons are provided in Appendix~\ref{sup:rollout_guidance}.

+\textbf{Spatial-Temporal Alignment in Rollout Guidance.}\quad The results on Spatial-Temporal Alignment (based on Dev10) is shown in Table~\ref{tab:rollout_st}.
+Spatial Alignment ensures consistency between image representations and BEV representations—removing it is similar to “driving blind.”
+Temporal Alignment maintains the consistency of future predictions across time.
+Both components are essential and complementary for a stable world model rollout.

 \textbf{Head Guidance.} \quad For this ablation study, we assume that the raw sensor world model is trained with three heads.
 As shown in Table~\ref{tab:head_guidance}, both Setting I and Setting II follow this configuration, aligning with the setup in the last row of Table~\ref{tab:wm_head} and reflecting the same considerations and conclusions drawn in Ablation~\ref{sec:raw_sensor_wm_heads}.
 Our results indicate that head guidance provides some improvement in policy training.
 However, the additional heads increase training complexity and degrade performance.
 Thus, Raw2Drive adopts only the decoder head with head guidance.